zachallaun/secd/README.md

 [SECD machine](https://en.wikipedia.org/wiki/SECD_machine), adapted from _The Architecture of Symbolic Computers_.

+## Ideas

+Examples and exercises using the Clojure SECD

 ## A Guide to SECD

 The SECD machine is a virtual machine created by Peter Landin (of _Next